magcode/mpower-tools/readme.md

 This tool is an attempt to stop those controller connection attempts.

+# Warning
+Use at your own risk!
+Use only with Firmware `MF.v2.1.11`.

 # Installation
 Use an SSH client and connect to your mPower device.
 Enter the following commands